18F/handbook/_pages/how-we-work/tools/github.md

 <sup>1</sup>: TTS staff, contractors, and partners who are offboarding need to be removed from all government-owned GitHub organizations.

 <sup>2</sup>: For the ones that are TTS-managed, get help in [#admins-github](https://gsa-tts.slack.com/messages/admins-github).

+We automate some administration of our repositories - see [`ghad`](https://github.com/18F/ghad) for more info.

 ## Resources